phofmeier/mqtt2db/example/README.md

 This example contains a docker compose configuration launching 3 container.

 - 1. The MQTT2DB application
+- 2. The Example Dashboard
-- 2. The Mosquitto MQTT broker
+- 3. The Mosquitto MQTT broker
-- 3. A MongoDB Database
+- 4. A MongoDB Database

 There is no authentication used anywhere.
 So please do not use this example for production.